Xceptance/xlt-documentation/content/en/xtc/001-quick-start/_index.md

 type: docs

 description: >
-    What is XTC and what can you do with it?
+    Basic knowledge for diving into load testing and monitoring with XTC.
 ---